Nürburgring 24 Hours: Everything You Need To Know

 Yes.
 Next question.

 Oh, sorry, you wanted more?
-Well, aside from 132 cars taking on the Green Hell, there’s the constant threat of weather to consider.
+Well, aside from 161 cars taking on a track as difficult as the Green Hell for 24 hours, there’s the constant threat of weather to consider.
 Given the length of the track and its geographical location, it’s not uncommon for one side to be baking hot and the other to be drenched in rain.

-Although the forecast is a sunny one this weekend, it can turn on its head quickly at the ‘Ring.
+Although the forecast is for mostly cloudy and mild temperatures, it can turn on its head quickly at the ‘Ring.

 How do you win the N24?